Scottmacaz/electron-custom-save-window/Readme.md

 ## Running the client.
 The client requires two steps:
 1) Start the angular application with 'npm start'.
-2) Start the electron application with 'npm run start-electron'.
+2) Start the electron application with 'npm run electron'.